 Stop and do the math.
 That adds up to over 13 prescriptions per year for every man, woman, and child in the United States.
 That means that for every person who makes zero trips to the drug store, someone is making twenty-six.
 It’s not difficult to understand why there is a pharmacy franchise on every corner, or why ADR’s are a catastrophic problem for our nation.

-But honestly, I don’t want to spend an inordinate time on Adverse Events, Drug Reactions, Drug Side Effects, or whatever you want to call them.
+But honestly, I don’t want to spend an inordinate time on ADR’s, AE’s, drug reactions, side effects, or whatever you want to call them.
 If you want to, you can go online and make your head swim with the absolutely freaky numbers (HERE are some statistics for you).
 What I am actually more interested in today’s post is the under-reporting of these ADR’s.
 What do I mean by “under-reporting”?
 Follow along as I show you another of the medical community’s dirty little secrets.

 - Three years later in Y2K, a position-paper released by the World Health Organization (Safety Monitoring of Medicinal Products: Guidelines for Setting Up and Running a Pharmacovigilance Centre) revealed that less than 10% of the doctors are reporting ADR’s.
 “Under-reporting is a common phenomenon in all countries.
 Correcting for under-reporting is difficult, however, because its extent is unknown and very variable.
 Even at established centres the reported proportion of serious reactions may not be more than 10%.
-Several of the countries participating for many years in the WHO Drug Monitoring Programme receive 200 or more adverse reactions per million inhabitants annually from about 10% of physicians.
+Several of the countries participating for many years in the WHO Drug Monitoring Program receive 200 or more adverse reactions per million inhabitants annually from about 10% of physicians.
 In many other countries, however, the reporting rates are much lower.”
-In other words, all of the data on ADR’s --- even in the “developed” countries --- seems to be coming from the few physicians who actually report.
+In other words, all of the data on ADR’s — even in the “developed” countries — seems to be coming from the few physicians who actually report.
 And for the record, this study does not say that 10% of reactions are being reported, it says that only 10% of physicians report at all.

-- In a 2006 meta-analysis of 37 peer-reviewed studies on the topic that was published in the medical journal Drug Safety, authors Lorna Hazell and Saad Shakir (Under-Reporting of Adverse Drug Reactions: A Systematic Review) concluded that, “The median under-reporting rate across the 37 studies was 94%.
+- In a 2006 meta-analysis of peer-review on the topic from the medical journal Drug Safety (Under-Reporting of Adverse Drug Reactions: A Systematic Review), the authors concluded that, “The median under-reporting rate across the 37 studies was 94%.
 There was no significant difference in the median under-reporting rates calculated for general practice and hospital-based studies.
 Five of the ten general practice studies provided evidence of a higher median under-reporting rate for all ADRs compared with more serious or severe ADRs“.

 - A 2010 issue of the peer-reviewed scientific journal Postgraduate Medicine (Improving the Reporting of Adverse Drug Reactions in the Hospital Setting) started their paper (written by two medical doctors, a pharmacist, and an MBA), with some interesting facts on who is and who isn’t reporting.
 “The US Food and Drug Administration (FDA) is perceived by the public as having a substantial responsibility to ensure drug safety; however, the FDA has limited resources for active surveillance and relies on voluntary reporting of adverse events and potential adverse drug reactions.
 Studies have shown that underreporting of adverse events and adverse drug reactions is widespread.
 Furthermore, a review of several studies demonstrates that most adverse drug reactions are reported by pharmacists and nurses, with physicians reporting the fewest.”
 “Voluntary” is nice.
 I certainly wish the IRS would allow me to “voluntarily” pay my taxes.
 What voluntary reporting of ADR’s does in healthcare, however, is completely skew what we oxymoronically refer to today as “EVIDENCE-BASED MEDICINE,” making almost every drug you can name appear to be much safer than it really is.

-- In a story that was published just one short month ago by Rachel Lutz in the Pharmacy Times (Pharmacists Underreport Adverse Drug Reactions Due to Inadequate Training), we see that these educational efforts still aren’t paying off as she reveals, "A lack of training on pharmacovigilance likely leads pharmacists to underreport adverse drug reactions (ADRs), according to a recent analysis.
+- In a story that was published just one short month ago by Rachel Lutz in the Pharmacy Times (Pharmacists Underreport Adverse Drug Reactions Due to Inadequate Training), we see that these educational efforts still aren’t paying off as she revealed that, “A lack of training on pharmacovigilance likely leads pharmacists to underreport adverse drug reactions (ADRs), according to a recent analysis.”

 - Just a few months ago, the Saudi Pharmaceutical Journal (Knowledge and Awareness of Adverse Drug Reactions and Pharmacovigilance Practices Among Healthcare Professionals..) wrote that, “Adverse Drug Reactions (ADRs) are scantly reported with poor contribution by healthcare professionals worldwide and in particular in developing countries.”
-So; how did their country (our "ally" in the war on terror --- a country that is by any measure “developed”) stack up?
+So; how did their country (a country that is by any measure “developed”) stack up?
 “Most hospitals had follow-up documentation systems, but did not include ADRs reporting.
 There was no distinct pharmacovigilance system in place.
 Our study has demonstrated a lack of knowledge and awareness of pharmacovigilance and ADRs reporting among healthcare professionals in hospitals.
 The poor knowledge of ADRs reporting emphasized the urgent need to implement the appropriate strategies to improve the awareness of pharmacovigilance practices and ADRs reporting.“

 What’s my advice to you?
 Get serious about your health and your weight.
-If you are trusting your doctor to keep you healthy, one one of these days you are in for a rude awakening.
+If you are trusting your doctor to keep you healthy, one one of these days you’re in for a rude awakening.
 Start today doing whatever it takes to get off as many drugs as you possibly can (as always, seek your doctor’s permission before doing so).
 Isn’t it time to make the decision to get healthy?
 After all, you owe it to yourself (HERE).
 For more information on underreporting, HERE or HERE are recent posts.